How To Make Oat Flour At Home

 Directions

-• Blend or Process – Add the oats to a high-speed blender or food processor.
-Blend on high until the oats turn into a fine, flour-like consistency.
+• Add the oats to a spice grinder or food processor.
+Blend on high until the oats turn into a fine, flour like consistency.

-• Check the Texture – Stop and check the or any larger oat pieces.
+• Stop and check the or any larger oat pieces.
 If needed, blend again until the flour is smooth and even.

-• Sift (Optional) – For an extra fine flour, pass it through a fine-mesh sieve to remove any remaining coarse bits.
+• For an extra fine flour, pass it through a fine mesh sieve to remove any remaining coarse bits.

-• Store Properly – Transfer the flour to an airtight container and store it in a cool, dry place.
+• Transfer the flour to an airtight container and store it in a cool, dry place.
 For longer freshness, keep it in the refrigerator or freezer.

 Notes